Ex-CIA agent jailed for 19 years for spying for China

 WASHINGTON: The former CIA officer who may have devastated US intelligence collection in China by giving up its network of informants to Beijing agents was sentenced on Friday (Nov 22) to 19 years in prison.

-Jerry Chun Shing Lee, a naturalized US citizen who worked for the Central Intelligence Agency from 1997 to 2004, was arrested in January 2018 for illegally possessing classified US defense information, which prosecutors alleged he turned over to Chinese intelligence agents.
+Jerry Chun Shing Lee, a naturalised US citizen who worked for the Central Intelligence Agency from 1994 to 2007, was arrested in January 2018 for illegally possessing classified US defence information, which prosecutors alleged he turned over to Chinese intelligence agents.

-His indictment said he moved to Hong Kong in 2010 and begun accepting payments from Chinese agents who asked him for sensitive information on the CIA.
+His indictment said he moved to Hong Kong in 2010 and began accepting payments from Chinese agents who asked him for sensitive information on the CIA.

 But in May, Lee, 55, pleaded guilty to one charge of conspiracy to deliver national defense information to aid a foreign government, while insisting the government never proved he gave the Chinese any information or accepted US$840,000 from the Chinese, as alleged.